fuzzymfx/fuzzymfx.github.io/content/dough.md

 At the heart of dough lie two pivotal components:

-- Renderer: This component takes charge of the visual rendering of slides.
+- **Renderer**: This component takes charge of the visual rendering of slides.
-- Parser: Responsible for dissecting markdown files and converting them into a structured format.
+- **Parser**: Responsible for dissecting markdown files and converting them into a structured format.

-The parser parses the markdown file, prettifies it, and then passes it to the renderer to render it.
+The **parser** parses the markdown file, prettifies it, and then passes it to the renderer to render it.
 The renderer then renders the slide in the `terminal` to display it.

 The parser takes in the markdown text and converts it into `Nodes` of `mdast`(markdown abstract syntax tree).
 The tree is reccursively traversed and each node is then styled according to the `Node` ( Markdown Element ) type.
 After combining all the nodes, a `prettified` version of the text is returned.
 It then modifies the `prettified` content, applies custom alignment, styles, spacing, and adds margin to the content to fit the terminal.

-There are two stages of rendering:
+There are two stages of **rendering**:

 1. The renderer takes in the `prettified` content and renders it in the terminal.
 2. The renderer then handles the navigation actions, the scrolling mechanism and the keybindings.
 It controls the flow of the presentation and is responsible for rendering the slides in the terminal.
 It switches between presentation and highlighting mode, and also handles the code execution.